 A warm welcome to our St Nicholas Australind website.

 Thanks for stopping by.
 You will find regularly updated posts from various members of our community sharing aspects of our life together.
 We are a people of great hope as we have said 'Yes' to God's loving invitation in Christ Jesus.
-We are a people privileged to share the gospel of Jesus with others.
-May God bless you as you look around our site.
+We are a people privileged to share the Good News of Jesus with others.
+May God bless you now as you look around our site.
 Send any queries to us via our contact page or phone and leave a message if we're not available.

 What kind of church are we?